Installing and Removing a Shared Port Adapter

 Each SPA circuit board is mounted to a metal carrier and is sensitive to electrostatic discharge (ESD) damage.
-Before you begin installation, read the "Preparing to Install a SIP or a Shared Port Adapter," chapter for a list of parts and tools required for installation.
+Before you begin installation, read Chapter 4, "Preparing to Install a Carrier Card or a Shared Port Adapter," for a list of parts and tools required for installation.

 Always handle the SPA by the carrier edges and handle; never touch the SPA components or connector pins.
 (See

-When a subslot is not in use, a SPA blank filler plate must fill the empty subslot to allow the router or switch to conform to electromagnetic interference (EMI) emissions requirements and to allow proper airflow across the installed modules.
-If you plan to install a SPA in a subslot that is not in use, you must first remove the SPA blank filler plate.
+When a slot is not in use, a blank filler plate must fill the empty slot to allow the router or switch to conform to electromagnetic interference (EMI) emissions requirements and to allow proper airflow across the installed modules.
+If you plan to install a SPA in a slot that is not in use, you must first remove the blank filler plate.

 Figure 6-1 Handling a SPA